Building Robots and Leaders

 Located in the heart of Midtown Detroit, the Michigan Engineering Zone is a place for middle and high school students in Southeast Michigan to learn, grow, and lead.
-As part of the University of Michigan College of Engineering, the MEZ provides world-class STEM resources, instruction, and counseling to students who will become the next generation of Victors.
+As part of the University of Michigan College of Engineering, the MEZ provides world-class STEM resources, instruction, and counseling to students who may become the next generation of victors.
 Click below to visit the official website of each program.

 Since 2010, the MEZ has been connecting professional engineers, University of Michigan engineering students, and other volunteers with students from over 20 Detroit-area high schools to create a community of learning through FIRST Robotics.
 Students learn industry-standard techniques to design, build, test and compete with robots against other high schools from around the world.